srinivasan2022/Azure_VPN_Gateway_S2S/README.md

-# Azure_VPN_Gateway

-Azure VPN Gateway is a service that can be used to send encrypted traffic between an Azure virtual network and on-premises locations over the public Internet.
-You can also use VPN Gateway to send encrypted traffic between Azure virtual networks over the Microsoft network.
-VPN Gateway uses a specific type of Azure virtual network gateway called a VPN gateway.
-Multiple connections can be created to the same VPN gateway.
-When you create multiple connections, all VPN tunnels share the available gateway bandwidth.

-## Why use VPN Gateway?

-Here are some of the key scenarios for VPN Gateway:

-Send encrypted traffic between an Azure virtual network and on-premises locations over the public Internet.
-You can do this by using the following types of connections:

-##### Site-to-site connection:
-A cross-premises IPsec/IKE VPN tunnel connection between the VPN gateway and an on-premises VPN device.

-##### Point-to-site connection:
-VPN over OpenVPN, IKEv2, or SSTP.
-This type of connection lets you connect to your virtual network from a remote location, such as from a conference or from home.

 # Azure VPN Gateway Hybrid Network (Hub-Spoke + On-Prem)

 This repository automates the provisioning of a hybrid network topology in Azure using Terraform, demonstrating both Site-to-Site (S2S) and Point-to-Site (P2S) VPN connectivity between an on-premises network and a Hub-and-Spoke architecture .